NullSec-SIG/YCEP2024-Challenge-Repo/Mission Impossible/README.md

 # Mission Impossible

-In a world of secrecy, Dr. Zukushichi, once a revered nuclear chemist, is now controlled by the malevolent Shadowfire Syndicate.
+In a world of secrecy, Dr. BigForehead, once a revered nuclear chemist, is now controlled by the malevolent Shadowfire Syndicate.
 He is coerced into creating a destructive dirty bomb.
 A diverse group of skilled hackers, intelligence agents, and strategists unite to stop this threat.
-As time runs out, they strive to infiltrate the Syndicate’s lair and prevent a global catastrophe.
+As time runs out, they strive to infiltrate the Syndicate’s lair and prevent a global catastrophe, World Domination.

 ## Summary